- What We Do

 The hike starts at the Grabtown Gulch Trailhead along Tunitas Creek Road, where parking is limited.
 Proceed down Grabtown Gulch Trail for .3 miles, before turning left onto the Bald Knob Trail.
 Here you will begin a 1.5-mile uphill section through tanoak, madrone, Douglas fir and redwood.

 When you reach Bald Knob the trail comes to a T intersection, stay to the left along the wide and grassy Irish Ridge Trail, named for the Irish family that settled there early in the mid-19th century.
 Along this trail keep an eye to the West to enjoy sweeping views of the ocean.
-And, watch out for banana slugs – last time I was out there I must have seen 100’s!
+And, watch out for banana slugs – last time I was out there I must have seen hundreds!

-After hiking along for a mile on the Irish Ridge Trail, you will reach another intersection, stay to the right and proceed about 100 feet until you are at the base of one of the more unique and enchanting redwoods I have seen in the area.
+After hiking along for a mile on the Irish Ridge Trail, you will reach another intersection: Stay to the right and proceed about 100 feet until you are at the base of one of the more unique and enchanting redwoods I have seen in the area.
 Once you are done marveling at its grandeur, follow your steps back to the trailhead.

 Since 1985, POST has been working to protect Purisima Creek Redwoods Open Space Preserve, now managed by Midpen.
 Through seven separate land transactions, this preserve now encompasses 4,711 acres.